3GT values & Commitments

-Ten years later, 3GT’s playwright cohort has become multiracial, multigenerational, and includes people assigned female at birth and trans women.
+Ten years later, 3GT’s playwright cohort has become multiracial and multigenerational, and includes people assigned female at birth and transwomen.
 As we’ve grown, we’ve deliberately sought out new faces for positions of artistic and administrative leadership.
-Today, 50% of our core leadership team is Black and/or Latina women; 50% are 25-35 years old; and 63% are queer.
-As we celebrate our Tenth Anniversary this year, we’re proud that hundreds of SF Bay Area theatre artists who share our vision - across ages, perspectives, and genders - now collaborate with 3GT to “put every woman's work onstage, where it belongs.”
+Today, 50% of our core leadership team is Black and/or Latina women, 50% are 25-35 years old, and over 60% are queer.
+As we celebrate our Tenth Anniversary this year, we’re proud that hundreds of SF Bay Area theatre artists who share our vision - across ages, perspectives, and genders - now collaborate with 3GT to “put woman's work onstage, where it belongs.”

 ● Representation.
 The voices of those usually left out of the conversation matter to us, a lot!
 3GT is a home base for writers and artists who are largely left out of the American mainstream.
 We amplify their voices.